bolianchen/pytorch_depth_from_videos_in_the_wild/README.md

 <details><summary><strong>VIDEOs</strong></summary>
 <p>

-Training datasets can also be generated from your own videos under the same folder.
+Training datasets can also be generated from your own videos (in mp4 format) under the same folder.

 *[Optional]* If the camera intrinsics are known, please put the 9 entries of its flattented camera intrinsics in a text file.
 ```